stylify/web/content/blog/styling-react-app-stylify-vs-styled-components.md

 `;
 ```

-Stylify allows you to define [variables](https://stylifycss.com/docs/stylify/compiler/#variables) and then use them within the selectors:
+Stylify allows you to define <nuxt-link to="/docs/stylify/compiler/#variables">variables</nuxt-link> and then use them within the selectors:
 ```jsx
 /*
 stylify-variables